RadAlpaca11/robot-experiments/Notes/CogACTnotes.md

 CogACT is a VLA architecture derived from VLM.
 It has a specialized action model trained on outputs from the VLM and improves performance with a model size smaller than other VLAs.

+The model will only work on a server-class machine.

 ## The model
 The CogACT model leverages a pretrained Prismatic-7b VLM, with the output being used as the input for the action model.
 The action model generates a series of actions, with a diffusion modeling process predicting the action.